timschott/interview-prep/ds/ml-conceptual.md

 * what is chi squared
   * tests whether there is a statistically significant difference between observed and expected frequencies
   * for NLP: could use chi squared on tf-idf scores
+  * hypothesis - occurrence of words is independent and random (which we know is not the case)
 * why is BERT so good?
   * word piece (plus [CLS] and [SEP])
   * pre-training